View Topology Diagrams

-Viewing system architecture diagrams (--Coming SOON!--)
+Viewing system architecture diagrams

 The system architecture diagrams are based on all the trace data in your system, compiled over a given time frame and refreshed periodically.
-You can see the connected services in your environment in a force directed graph or in a directed acyclic graph (DAG).

 For more information, see the Jaeger system architecture documentation.

-Viewing the directed acyclic graph (DAG)
+Viewing the Directed Acyclic Graph (DAG)

-The lines represent the interaction requests between the connected services.
+Each line represents the interaction requests between the connected services.
 The numbers you see are the number of interaction requests between those services over the last 7 days.